Shayan-Akhavan/neural-network-image-classifier/README.md

 The end goal is to create a model that can accurately classify new images of shapes it hasn't seen before.
 The React component we added provides a visual interface to generate and display sample images that can be used for training.

-Create_dataset.py generates a dataset consisting of 30 samples With different variations:
+Create_dataset.py generates a dataset consisting of 30 samples
+With the following variations:
 -Random colors (5 different colors)
 -Random sizes (between 60 and 100 pixels)
 -Random positions on the image
 -Rotation for squares
 -Shape distortion for triangles

 Equal distribution of shapes (10 of each type)